bilgecansen/CJS-pop/README.md

-# CJS-pop
+# RD-pop

-This document explains the R scripts used in Şen and Akçakaya (2020; available as preprint also under review in Ecology), which describes CJS-pop, applies it to simulated and MAPS data, and uses the estimated parameters for population projections.
+This document explains the R scripts used in Şen and Akçakaya (2021), which describes RF-pop, applies it to simulated and MAPS data, and uses the estimated parameters for population projections.
+During the review process at Ornithological Applications, the name of the framework was changed to RD-pop.
+However, some files names and the name of this repository remains as the old name, CJS-pop.

 The code in general are presented as "notebooks" which are R Markdown files.
 You can knit the whole file or you can run the code chunks seperately.
 Each notebook includes detailed notes about the code for data wrangling and analysis.